Rita Ora’s See-Through Jeweled Garment Stuns Followers

 Her debut album, Ora, was released 2012 and kickstarted her career.
 The album instantly topped the charts in the U.K. and achieved three No. 1 singles — “Hot Right Now” with DJ Fresh, “R.I.P.” featuring Tinie Tempah and “How We Do (Party).”

 Her long-awaited second studio album, Phoenix, was released six years later in 2018 and was supported with a world tour that went by the same name.
-The record peaked at No. 11 in the U.K and sparked a number of hit singles around the world — “Your Song,” “Anywhere” “For You” with Liam Payne, and “Let You Love Me.”
+The record peaked at No. 11 in the U.K and sparked a number of hit singles around the world — “Your Song,” “Anywhere,” “For You” with Liam Payne, and “Let You Love Me.”

 On Spotify, Rita currently has over 25.9 million monthly listeners, making her the 59th most played act in the world.
 Her most popular song at the moment is “Ritual,” a collaboration with producers Tiesto and Jonas Blue.

 Ora also acts and has appeared in numerous big-screen movies, She starred in Fast & Furious, Southpaw and the Fifty Shades movies — Fifty Shades of Grey, Fifty Shades Darker and Fifty Shades Freed— where she played the role of Mia Grey.
-Her most recent role was in Pokemon Detective Pikachu where she starred as Dr. Ann Laurent.
+Her most recent role was in Pokemon Detective Pikachu, where she starred as Dr. Ann Laurent.

 To keep up with where Rita is in the world, follow her Instagram account for more content.